Analyze OMERO data using QuPath¶

 We will show:

-- How to draw annotations and perform simple Cell detection in QuPath
+How to perform simple Cell detection in QuPath.

-- How to export the ROIs from QuPath as OME-XML
+How to export the Cell detection ROIs from QuPath as OME-XML.

-- IDR project referenced as idr0018.
-Note that the data also have been imported into an OMERO.server where the possibility to write annotations exists (not the IDR server itself).
+IDR project referenced as idr0018.
+Note that the data also have been imported into an OMERO.server where the possibility to write ROIs/annotations exists (not the IDR server itself).
 See the

 Step-by-step